qaleads-benchmarkcapital/qa-contribution-test-journey/README.md

 If you have any queries, please reach out to your agent who will pass queries on to us.

 ### Application Under Test
-For this technical test,  a Contact Form that many users of e-commerce websites should be familiar with has been chosen as the Application Under Test.
+For this technical test,  a Contact Form that many users should be familiar with has been chosen as the Application Under Test.
 Please see the Feature File <name> there are

 ![contactUs](/contactUs.png "Contact Us user interface")